 All Lots and improvements to such Lots shall be kept and maintained by the Owner thereof in clean, safe and attractive condition and in good repair.

 The Board may set forth any reasonable limits, restrictions, or guidelines on maintenance of Lots in the Rules.

+Easements for installation and maintenance of utilities and drainage facilities are reserved as shown on the recorded Plat and over the rear and side eight feet of each lot or as otherwise designated on the Plats.
+Within these easements, no structure, planting or other materials shall be placed or permitted to remain which may damage or interfere with the installation and maintenance of utilities, or which may change the direction of flow of drainage channels in the easements, or which may obstruct or retard the flow of water through drainage channels in the easements.
+The easement area of each lot and all improvements in it shall be maintained continuously by the owner of the lot, except for those improvements for which the Association, a public authority, or a utility company is responsible.

 Association Responsibility for Maintenance of Underdrain System.
-The Association shall be responsible for the maintenance, repair and replacement of the Underdrain System.
+The Association shall be responsible for the maintenance, repair and replacement, as necessary, of any part of the Underdrain System.

 Standard of Maintenance.
 The Board may determine, in its sole discretion, the appropriate maintenance standard for the Underdrain System, so long as it is maintained in the best interest of the Owners and in such a manner to accomplish the functions for which it is intended.

-If the Board determines that the need for maintenance or repair of the Underdrain System is caused by an Owner or an Occupant, the Association shall have the authority to asses to the Owner the actual cost of such maintenance or repair to the extent the repair costs are not paid for by any applicable insurance.
+If the Board determines that the need for maintenance, repair, or replacement of any part of the Underdrain System is caused by an Owner or an Occupant, the Association shall have the authority to assess to the Owner the actual cost of such maintenance, repair, or replacement to the extent the repair costs are not paid for by any applicable insurance.